Driftfusion: An open source code for simulating ordered semiconductor devices with mixed ionic-electronic conducting materials in one-dimension: Implementation of established semiconductor theoretical principles in

 \subsection{Semiconductor energy levels}

 Figure \ref{fig:Energies}a shows the energy levels associated with an idealised intrinsic semiconductor.
-The electron affinity $\Phi_\mathrm{EA}$ and ionisation potential $\Phi_\mathrm{IP}$ are the energies released when an electron is added from the the vacuum level \Evac\ to the conduction band (CB) and valence band (VB) respectively.
+The electron affinity $\Phi_\mathrm{EA}$ and ionisation potential $\Phi_\mathrm{IP}$ are the energies required to add an electron to the conduction band (CB) from the vacuum level \Evac\ and to remove an electron from the valence band (VB) to \Evac\ respectively.
+Note that in contrast to the established convention and the description given here, in \df\ $\Phi_\mathrm{EA}$ and $\Phi_\mathrm{IP}$ are input as negative values for consistency with other energetic properties referenced using the electron energy scale.

 The electronic band gap \Eg\ of the material can be defined as: